 Most of the time, osteoarthritis affects people older than age 60, whether symptoms are associated with the “wear and tear” of gradual cartilage erosion, the thinning of synovial fluid, or both.
 In younger people, osteoarthritis of the shoulder may develop because of long-term repetitive use of the joint.
 For example, a professional weight lifter may experience premature osteoarthritis, because years of forceful movement in the shoulder slowly wear down the cartilage.
 An injury or surgery in the shoulder can damage cartilage and lead to further cartilage degeneration and osteoarthritis.
 Osteoarthritis can also run in families.

 The most common symptom of osteoarthritis of the shoulder is aching pain in the joint that gets worse when you move your arm.
 You may notice that everyday motions, such as brushing your teeth or holding a child, cause discomfort.
 As osteoarthritis advances, pain may be present even while you’re at rest, limiting the range of motion in your shoulder—for example, you may have trouble putting on a jacket.

 Early diagnosis is important; if arthritis pain limits your ability to move the affected shoulder, the muscles in that shoulder weaken, which can limit the range of motion even more.

 Experts at NYU Langone’s Joint Preservation and Arthritis Center understand that osteoarthritis in the shoulder can hamper many activities in your daily routine and that persistent pain can diminish your quality of life.
-Our shoulder experts recognize the signs and symptoms of osteoarthritis, even if joint damage is mild, and distinguish between osteoarthritis and other shoulder injuries, such as a tear in a ligament.
+Our shoulder experts recognize the signs and symptoms of osteoarthritis, even if joint damage is mild, and distinguish between osteoarthritis and other shoulder injuries, such as a tear in the rotator cuff or labrum.

 To confirm the diagnosis, NYU Langone doctors use reliable imaging techniques.